SafeHomes' mission to transform victims of domestic violence

 If you are being abused or know someone who is, we can help.
 Our staff is a dedicated group of professionals who are committed to improving the lives of domestic violence victims in our communities.
 All of our services are free and confidential.
 Please remember and share our 24-hour, confidential hotline: 706-736-2499 toll free 1-800-799-SAFE or 1-800-33-HAVEN

-SafeHomes of Augusta, GA provides assistance in domestic violence prevention, family violence intervention and domestic violence awareness.
+SafeHomes of Augusta, GA provides assistance in domestic violence prevention, dating violence awareness, family violence intervention and domestic violence awareness.
 Call us today for help!

 Call us today for help!